The likely size of the CAP budget in the next MFF – reprise

 In my previous post, I calculated the size of the amounts that could be allocated to the degressive area-based income support payment using the minimum and maximum amounts of aid per hectare proposed in the NRPF Regulation of 130 EUR and 240 EUR, respectively.
 This payment is intended to provide area-based income support for eligible hectares to farmers to address income needs.
 The purpose of the exercise was to examine the potential allocations to other CAP instruments, for example, agri-environment-climate actions, depending on how much Member States allocated to the degressive area-based payment.

-The limitation of that calculation is that it assumed that all hectares would receive these amounts, and thus it took no account of the potential impact of degressivity and capping.… Read the rest
+The limitation of that calculation is that it assumed that all hectares would receive these amounts, and thus it took no account of the potential impact of degressivity and capping.
+In this post, I try to provide a crude estimate of the likely impact of degressivity and capping for several Member States.
+It turns out that the degressivity and capping rules, though they seem sharp, will have a limited impact in practice in many countries.… Read the rest

 Commission proposal could allow significant increase in CAP basic payments in many countries